Lawyer: Case of Black inmate set to die reveals racial bias

 Vialva’s lawyers say the jury’s racial composition and prosecutors’ stress on alleged gang ties meant jurors were likely less open to mitigating factors, including Vialva’s difficult upbringing as a biracial child who faced racism in his own family.
 They say those factors should have led jurors to recommend a life sentence rather than death.

-The overrepresentation of whites throughout the federal justice system, from judges to prosecutors, can also result in less empathy for Black defendants, Dunham said, as can the system of selecting Black jurors.
+The overrepresentation of white people throughout the federal justice system, from judges to prosecutors, can also result in less empathy for Black defendants, Dunham said, as can the system of selecting Black jurors.

 Jury pools in federal death-penalty cases involving Black defendants from inner cities are drawn from entire judicial districts, which span multiple counties that are often predominantly white.
 That, Dunham said, makes it less likely that the racial makeup of a jury will reflect a Black defendant’s community.